vovayartsev/dase/README.md

 ## Overview

-Dase gem provides `includes_count_of` method on a relation, which works similar to ActiveRecord's `preload` method and solves [N+1 query problem](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations) when counting records in `has_many` associations.
+Dase gem provides `includes_count_of` method on a relation, which works similar to ActiveRecord's `preload` method and solves [N+1 query problem](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations) when counting records in `has_many` ActiveRecord associations.

 ## Usage

 Given this data in the DB:
 ![Dase example](https://dl.dropboxusercontent.com/u/8560625/dase.png)

-and this models definition
+and this Rails model definition
 ```ruby
 class Author
   has_many :articles